SameerKhan5669/python-WebFramworks/README.md

 **Serialization:** We now look at serialization, which is the process of taking complex querysets and converting them into native Python datatypes.
 The Django Rest Framework (DRF) provides a serializer class for controlling output of responses.
-For flask there are options available but not as integrated as Django.
-Lastly, a similar example applies for FAST API, however, there is a lack of info.
+For flask and FAST API there are options available but not as integrated as Django.

 Summary (Serialization)